 The popcorn ceiling texture has been around for decades.
-A popcorn ceiling is created when water or moisture gets between the drywall and ceiling, so it expands and creates bumps or “popcorn” on the ceiling.
-Popcorn ceilings have been very popular over the past few decades because they are inexpensive to install.
+A popcorn ceiling is created when water or moisture gets between the drywall and ceiling, expanding and creating bumps or “popcorn” on the ceiling.
+Popcorn ceilings have been trendy over the past few decades because they are inexpensive to install.

 Slap brush ceiling texture

-Slap-brush ceilings are created with a mix of plaster, water, and an adhesive.
-Slap-brush ceilings are very popular because they create a textured or embossed surface that is worn or “slapped” on the ceiling.
+Slap brush ceiling texture is created with plaster, water, and an adhesive.
+It is very popular because they make a textured or embossed surface worn or “slapped” on the ceiling.
 This type of ceiling texture gives a space a texture and traditional look.

 They’re ideal for rooms with high ceilings because they cast shadows from light sources, making the space appear larger and more open.

-Swirled ceilings are a common and popular design element in many types of residential and commercial spaces today.
-The ceiling texture is achieved by laying drywall directly on the joists and then swirling or dragging bits of the joint compound across the surface (usually with an electric jitterbug).
+A swirl ceiling texture is a common and popular design element in many residential and commercial spaces today.
+The swirl ceiling texture is achieved by laying drywall directly on the joists and then swirling or dragging bits of the joint compound across the surface (usually with an electric jitterbug).

-Swirled ceilings are most often seen in modern, contemporary, or nautical-themed rooms.
-They also look nice in country home décor settings.
+You’ll often see these swirled ceilings in modern, contemporary, or nautical-themed rooms (1).
+However, they also look lovely in country home décor settings.

-Orange peel ceilings are created by applying an orange peel texture coat to the walls, leaving it to dry for 24 hours before applying a second coat.
+They create an orange peel ceiling texture by applying an orange peel ceiling texture coat to the walls, leaving it to dry for 24 hours before applying a second coat.

-The orange peel ceiling texture is most often used in traditional and contemporary home décor settings when people want to texture a ceiling on a budget.
+You most often see the orange peel ceiling texture in traditional and contemporary home décor settings when people want to texture a ceiling on a budget.

 Lace ceiling texture

-Lace ceilings provide a nice, feminine look.
-The lace ceiling texture is softening to the eye and makes people feel relaxed, spacious and at ease.
+Lace ceilings provide an elegant, feminine look.
+The lace ceiling texture softens the eye and makes people feel relaxed, spacious, and at ease.

 Light popcorn ceiling texture

-This type of textured ceiling is more economical than other types and it also works well for those who want to avoid spending time on messy architectural details such as cutting and taping drywall.
+It is more economical than other types of textured ceilings and works well for those who want to avoid spending time on messy architectural details such as cutting and taping drywall.